Luminati-nerd-stuff/PSO-RayTracing/README.md

 And now at the end of this v1 3-day whirlwind journey, I just discovered a whole thread about this over here as well and ZabaZu and company: https://www.phantasystaronline.net/forum/index.php?/topic/27191-reshade-for-psobb-optional-screen-space-ray-traced-global-illumination/

 I'd like to compare notes and try different settings to really dial in a small handful of fun presets: psychedelic, blurry mode... idk.

+**Stuff you bypass with the zip file:**
+2. Download the modded version of ReShade that disables the network buffer overflow: https://github.com/Not-Smelly-Garbage/Reshade-Unlocked/releases -- It's required if you dont want flickering.
+And you don't want flickering.
+Just saving you 5 hours there.
+I'll include the link if I can remember it, or if someone telle me.
+3. Install the modded ReShade to the PSOBB exe directory.
+Make sure to select the qUNIT ones, the rest is up to you.
+I tested against Ephinea (private PSO server with a great community) but it should work on any PSOBB version for PC.
+4. You will need to drop the Dx8toDx9 dll (it's just called d3d8.dll from here: https://github.com/crosire/d3d8to9/releases).
+ReShade needs DirectX 9, and that dll is the API that connects the two.
+This also hung me up for a bit.
+    (4a).
+Now the hardest part.
+You need to learn how all these modules work to even get anything to start happening on your screen...